GABETROLL/holbertonschool-low_level_programming/singly_linked_lists/README.md

 ```
 ## In these exercises, we'll learn how to:
 0: print each item of each node in a linked list
+1: print the length of a linked list